- Aktuell sida:

 What Happens When You Don’t Sleep Enough?

-Not getting enough sleep can make your brain feel tired.
-You might feel cranky, worried, or like you want to cry for no reason.
-You may snap at people or feel like everything is just too much.
-That’s because your brain is working overtime without rest.
+Not getting enough sleep can leave your brain feeling tired and overwhelmed.
+You might feel cranky, anxious, or even like crying for no clear reason.
+Small things can feel too big, and you may find yourself snapping at people or feeling like everything is just too much.
+That’s because your brain is working overtime without the rest it needs.

-If you keep missing sleep night after night, you might start to feel sad all the time or lose interest in things you usually enjoy.
-This is where sleep and mental health connect—poor sleep can make anxiety and depression worse.
+If you keep missing sleep night after night, it can start to affect your mood more deeply.
+You might feel down all the time or lose interest in things you usually enjoy.
+This is where sleep and mental health connect. poor sleep can make anxiety and depression worse.

-Sleep also helps with memory.
-If you’re studying for school or learning something new at work, sleep helps your brain store that information.
-It’s like saving a file on your computer, your brain needs rest to save what it learned.
+Sleep also plays a key role in memory.
+Whether you’re studying for school or learning something new at work, sleep helps your brain store information.
+It’s like saving a file on your computer, your brain needs rest to lock in what you’ve learned.

 Have you ever been so stressed that you couldn’t sleep?
 Or did you sleep poorly and feel even more stressed the next day?
 That’s because stress and sleep are connected.